gj1997x/Software-Requirements/README.md

 14. Cashier-Transaction (One to many): A cashier can process more than one transaction.
 15. Inventory-Store Manager (One to One): One main inventory of the store can be managed by the store manager.
 16. Inventory-SupplierOrder (One to Many): The products in the inventory will be used to place an order for the supplier.
-17. Users-Memeber (One to One): The users can belong to a member.
+17. Users-Member (One to One): The users can belong to a member.
 18. Users-Customer (One to One): The users are customers in the system
 19. Users-Store Manager (One to One): A user can be a store manager.
 20. Users-Supplier (One to One): A user may be one of the suppliers